elki-project/elki-project.github.io/howto/sparse_data.md

 Data filtering
 --------------

 ELKI parsers try to operate streaming.
 As such, sparse vectors will vary in dimensionality, and not form a vector *field*.
 Some algorithms and distance functions expect all vectors to have the same dimensionality.
-The filter [SparseVectorFieldFilter](/releases/current/doc/de/lmu/ifi/dbs/elki/datasource/filter/SparseVectorFieldFilter.html) will trivially set the maximum dimensionality by re-scanning the data set in memory.
+The filter [SparseVectorFieldFilter](/releases/current/doc/de/lmu/ifi/dbs/elki/datasource/filter/typeconversions/SparseVectorFieldFilter.html) will trivially set the maximum dimensionality by re-scanning the data set in memory.

 For text data, a common normalization of data is TF-IDF.
-The filter [TFIDFNormalization](/releases/current/doc/de/lmu/ifi/dbs/elki/datasource/filter/normalization/TFIDFNormalization.html) will normalize TF vectors accordingly.
+The filter [InverseDocumentFrequencyNormalization](/releases/current/doc/de/lmu/ifi/dbs/elki/datasource/filter/normalization/columnwise/InverseDocumentFrequencyNormalization.html) will normalize vectors by their IDF accordingly.

 Distance functions
 ------------------

 While most distance functions will accept any number vector *field*, there are a number of distance functions implemented that are optimized for sparse vectors and allow the dimensionality of the two vectors to vary.
-[SparseEuclideanDistanceFunction](/releases/current/doc/de/lmu/ifi/dbs/elki/distance/distancefunction/SparseEuclideanDistanceFunction.html) for example is faster for sparse vectors and does not have this restriction.
+[SparseEuclideanDistanceFunction](/releases/current/doc/de/lmu/ifi/dbs/elki/distance/distancefunction/minkowski/SparseEuclideanDistanceFunction.html) for example is faster for sparse vectors and does not have this restriction.
 We appreciate contributions of additional optimized implementations to ELKI!

 Two views of sparse data
 ------------------------